socraticDevBlog/python_web_scraping/README.md

 * open Main.Py file with a text Editor :

     uncomment the line which will create a SQLite table right next to the code files

+** You are a poor Windows user ?? no worries ! :

+    - Please have Python 3 installed

+    - If you know how to do it, please put you in a Virtual Environnement (venv)

+    - via the Command line (PowerShell), install 3 librairies : BeautifulSoup, lxml and Requests

+        - pip3 install beautifulsoup4

+        - pip3 install lxml

+        - pip3 install requests

 Then you can expect it to work :